 - Delicious Butternut Squash Recipes for Babies

-One of the more common winter squash varieties, Butternut Squash, is a good source of fibre and potassium and aids in digestion, blood pressure, healthy skin and healthy hair.
-In Australia and New Zealand, butternut squash is known as Butternut Pumpkin, and there are recipes from all over the world in which butternut squash is featured.
+One of the more common winter squash varieties, butternut squash, is a good source of fibre and potassium, and aids in digestion, blood pressure, healthy skin, and healthy hair.
+In Australia and New Zealand, butternut squash is known as butternut pumpkin, and there are recipes from all over the world that feature this delicious squash.
 This versatile ingredient can be used to prepare both sweet and savoury dishes and is a favourite amongst mothers who are weaning their kids onto solid foods.